NGC 6357

 NGC 6357 is a diffuse nebula near NGC 6334 in the constellation Scorpius.
 The nebula contains many proto-stars shielded by dark discs of gas, and young stars wrapped in expanding "cocoons" or expanding gases surrounding these small stars.
 It is also known as the Lobster Nebula.
 This nebula was given the name War and Peace Nebula by the Midcourse Space Experiment scientists because of its appearance, which, in infrared images the bright, western part resembles a dove, while the eastern part looks like a skull.
-A petition by anime fans to rename it as the Madokami nebula, due to resemblance with a character, did not prosper.
+A petition by anime fans to rename it as the Madokami nebula, due to resemblance with a character, was unsuccessful.

-It is located about ~5,500 light years away from Earth.
+It is located about 5,500 light years away from Earth.
+NGC 6357 is connected by a filamentary structure to NGC 6334, and the two may form a single complex.

 Associated open clusters

 Pismis 24

 This nebula includes the open cluster Pismis 24, which is home to several massive stars.
 One of the brightest stars in the cluster, Pismis 24-1, was thought possibly to be the most massive on record, approaching 300 solar masses, until it was discovered to be a multiple system of at least three stars; component stars would still remain near 100 solar masses each, making them among the more massive stars on record.